hasanmoudud/geocompr/main.md

 Though SAGA is a hybrid GIS, its main focus has been on raster processing, and here particularly on digital elevation models (soil properties, terrain attributes, climate parameters).
 Hence, SAGA is especially good at the fast processing of large (high-resolution) rasters datasets [@conrad_system_2015].
-Therefore, we will introduce **RSAGA** with a raster and use case from @muenchow_geomorphic_2012.
+Therefore, we will introduce **RSAGA** with a raster use case from @muenchow_geomorphic_2012.
 Specifically, we would like to compute the SAGA wetness index from a digital elevation model.
 First of all, we need to make sure that **RSAGA** will find SAGA on the computer when called.
 For this, all **RSAGA** functions using SAGA in the background make use of `rsaga.env()`.
 Usually, `rsaga.env()` will detect SAGA automatically by searching several likely directories (see its help for more information).
-However, we have 'hidden' SAGA in the OSGEO4W-installation, a location `rsaga.env()` does not search automatically.
+However, it is possible to have 'hidden' SAGA in the OSGEO4W-installation, a location `rsaga.env()` does not search automatically.
 `linkSAGA` searches your computer for a valid SAGA installation.
-If it finds one, it adds the newest version to the PATH environment variable thereby making sure that `rsaga.env` runs successfully.
+If it finds one, it adds the newest version to the PATH environment variable thereby making sure that `rsaga.env()` runs successfully.

 ```r